 Recipe FAQs

 Date Slice Recipe has butter in it, which is not a vegan-friendly product.
-Thus, this dish is not a vegan-friendly recipe.
 However, if you are to use a plant-based butter like Milkadamia Salted Buttery Spread, then you can easily make this recipe vegan-friendly.

 You may substitute plain flour, baking powder, and baking soda with sifted 1 ⅓ cups or 200g of self-raising flour.